scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

    from scratch

 scikit-multiflow is not intended as a stand-alone solution for machine learning.
-It integrates with other Python libraries such as Matplotlib :cite:`Matplotlib` for plotting, scikit-learn :cite:`scikit-learn`  for incremental learning [#]_ compatible with the streaming setting, Pandas :cite:`Pandas` for data manipulation, Numpy and SciPy for numerical and scientific computations.
-However, it is important to note that scikit-multiflow does not extend scikit-learn, whose main focus in on batch learning.
+It integrates with other Python libraries such as *Matplotlib* :cite:`Matplotlib` for plotting, *scikit-learn* :cite:`scikit-learn`  for incremental learning [#]_ compatible with the streaming setting, *Pandas* :cite:`Pandas` for data manipulation, *Numpy* and *SciPy* for numerical and scientific computations.
+However, it is important to note that scikit-multiflow does not extend *scikit-learn*, whose main focus in on batch learning.
 A key difference is that estimators in scikit-multiflow are incremental by design and training is performed by calling multiple times the :code:`partial_fit()` method.
 The majority of estimators implemented in scikit-multiflow are instance-incremental, meaning single instances are used to update their internal state.
 A small number of estimators are batch-incremental, where mini-batches of data are used.